leg100/pug/README.md

 ### Tasks

 Each invocation of terraform is represented as a task.
-A task belongs either to a run, a workspace, or a module.
+A task belongs either to a workspace or a module.

 A task is either non-blocking or blocking.
 If it is blocking then it blocks tasks created after it that belong either to the same resource, or to a child resource.
 For example, an `init` task, which is a blocking task, runs on module "A".
 Another `init` task for module "A", created immediately afterwards, would be blocked until the former task has completed.
 Or a `plan` task created afterwards on workspace "default" on module "A", would also be blocked.